-When enabled, the following anonymous statistics are collected and published on system startup and every 24 hours after:
+When enabled, the following anonymous statistics will be collected and publish on system startup and every 24 hours after:

 - System ID (a randomly generated UUID)

-- · OpenNMS Horizon Release
+- OpenNMS Horizon Release

 - OpenNMS Horizon Version

 - OS Architecture

 - OS Name

 - OS Version

-- Number of alarms in the alarms table
+- 1. Number of Alarms in the alarms table

-- Number of events in the events table
+- 2. Number of Events in the events table

-- Number of IP interfaces in the ipinterface table
+- 3. Number of IP Interfaces in the ipinterface table

-- Number of nodes in the node table
+- 4. Number of Nodes in the node table

-- Number of nodes, grouped by System OID
+- 5. Number of Nodes, grouped by System OID